 Systems change requires shifts in relational dynamics: how people connect and the power structures that inform their interactions.
 The shift to universal pathways entails immense change within the relational realm.
 First and foremost, it requires radical collaboration between sectors that are traditionally siloed, including K-12, postsecondary, workforce, and community.
 Pathways require not only that these sectors collaborate, but that they set and work toward shared goals, coordinate resources, and shift their internal institutional practices to align with a set of universal pathways.
 Beyond this, the shift to universal pathways entails significant change within power structures.
 It puts learners at the center of their education, empowering them to make decisions about their learning and "own" the recognitions of learning they receive along their pathway, and it empowers community constituencies to coordinate and implement pathways systems.
-It is possible to enact these shifts in relationships and power structures by creating new governance and coordinating structures, streamlining and aligning resources, creating tools that enable learners and support cross-sector coordination, and facilitating open structures for shared learning and improvement.
+It is possible to enact these shifts in relationships and power structures by creating new governance and coordinating structures, streamlining and aligning resources, creating learning and improvement.